djanosik/Moon.Libraries/README.md

-# Moon.Core
+# Moon.Framework

-Utilities for building .NET applications.
-See [Wiki](https://github.com/djanosik/Moon.Core/wiki) to find more information.
+Framework for creating .NET applications.
+See [Wiki](https://github.com/djanosik/Moon.Framework/wiki) to find more information.